RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 Imaging Instructions: 3.5” and 5.25” Floppy Disks
 =================================================

-3.5" and 5.25" floppy disks need to be imaged using KryoFlux.
+3.5" and 5.25" floppy disks need to be imaged using KryoFlux, a USB-based forensic floppy controller and the accompanying software.
 The following describes how to create disk images using KryoFlux.
-KryoFlux is software and hardware used to create disk images of 3.5” and 5.25” floppy disks.

 KryoFlux SetUp